tsgates/arch-wiki-markdown/wiki/Lrzip.md

 1. The main lrzip application only works on single files so it requires the lrztar wrapper to fake a complete archiver.
-2. It requires a lot of memory to get the best performance out of, and is not really usable (for compression) with less than 256MB.
+2. It requires a lot of memory to get the best performance out of (as much memory as the size of the data to compress; but see the sliding mmap below), and is not really usable (for compression) with less than 256MB.
 Decompression requires less ram and works on smaller ram machines.
 Sometimes swap may need to be enabled on these lower ram machines for the operating system to be happy.
 3. STDIN/STDOUT works fine on both compression and decompression, but larger files compressed in this manner will end up being less efficiently compressed.